VictoriaMetrics/VictoriaMetrics/README.md

      Auth key for /debug/pprof/* endpoints.
 It must be passed via authKey query arg.
 It overrides httpAuth.* settings -precisionBits int
      The number of precision bits to store per each value.
 Lower precision bits improves data compression at the cost of precision loss (default 64)
+  -prevCacheRemovalPercent float
+     The previous cache is removed when the percent of requests it serves becomes lower than this value.
+Higher values reduce average memory usage at the cost of higher CPU usage (default 0.2)
   -promscrape.azureSDCheckInterval duration
      Interval for checking for changes in Azure.
 This works only if azure_sd_configs is configured in '-promscrape.config' file.
 See https://docs.victoriametrics.com/sd_configs.html#azure_sd_configs for details (default 1m0s)
   -promscrape.cluster.memberNum string